messinismarios/mCalculator/README.md

 ## :warning: WARNING!

-The below is a weekend project and is **NOT meant for production use** as of right now.
+The below is a weekend project and is **NOT meant for production use**.

-I will however continue working on this so that it can become production-ready (*even though I have no clue why someone would opt to use it!*).

 # Introduction